 The Big Reach and the Better Buildings Challenge

 In May 2013, SAHF and its members made a commitment to establish portfolio wideenergy and water conservation targets through our Big Reach initiative.
 Under the Big Reach, SAHF members will lead the industry by reducing energy and water use portfolio-wide by 20% by 2020 through a mix of energy and water efficiency, energy and water conservation, and renewable energy thereby aiding the long-term preservation of affordable housing.

 Subsequent to SAHF’s launching of the Big Reach, the Department of Energy and the Department of Housing and Urban Development joined forces to the expand the Better Buildings Challenge to multifamily housing.
 The Better Buildings Challenge is a federal initiative to support building owners who commit to reducing energy consumption 20% within a ten year period.
 All eleven SAHF members signed up as inaugural multifamily partners within the Better Buildings Challenge.
 To support our members’ commitments and goals under the Big Reach and the Better Buildings Challenge, SAHF is also developing a range of tools and partnerships.
-One example is found below in the box titled Multifamily Energy and Water Management Toolkit.
+One example is found above in the tab titled Multifamily Energy and Water Management Toolkit.

 SAHF is grateful for the critical financial and strategic support for this work that it is receiving from the John D. and Catherine T. MacArthur Foundation and The Kresge Foundation.
 We also would like to recognize the programmatic support we have received from the Department of Energy’s Weatherization Innovation Pilot Program, the Department of Housing and Urban Development’s Energy Innovation Fund, The New York Community Trust, the Doris Duke Charitable Foundation, Capital One Bank, NeighborWorks America, and The Joyce Foundation.